FAQs

 What is the dress code?

-For those in town on Thursday, our welcome festivities will be a white party!
-From linens to silks, anything white or as close to white as you can will be perfect.
-Friday night will be for dancing in the streets followed by a dinner at a rooftop, so comfortable flats or heels and dresses fitting for an evening surrounded by the stars is the idea!
-Bright, colorful formal attire is requested for the ceremony and reception.
+For those in town on Thursday, our welcome festivities will be casual and relaxed.
+Friday night will be a white party!
+From linens to silks, anything white or as close to white/off-white/cream as you can will be perfect.
+Dancing in the streets will be followed by a dinner at a rooftop on Friday, so comfortable flats or platform heels is recommended.
+Bright, colorful formal attire is requested for the ceremony and reception, but feel free to get creative with it.
 For a more thorough breakdown, we encourage you to check out our suggested packing list at the top of this page!

 Where will the celebrations take place?